At a glance

 – A natural and matte finish:

 Yes, definitely.
-Since at the moment I only wear glowy foundations (see my latest review of the Sulwhasoo cushion foundation).
-I even felt a little weird at first when I tried it and despite my combination skin, I didn’t feel like applying powder on top to set it.
+At the moment I only wear glowy foundations (see my latest review of the Sulwhasoo cushion foundation).
+I even felt a little weird at first when I tried it and despite my combination skin, I didn’t feel as if I was applying powder on top to set it.
 It doesn’t feel as “dry” as some very matte foundations but it clearly doesn’t fall into the “glowy” foundations category.
 If you have dry skin, I’m not sure you will like it.
 Even I have to be careful with the sunscreen I put underneath.
 At the moment, I use a very mattifying one and the combo of the two products is too drying for my skin.
 But with a more emollient sunscreen and/or a good illuminating primer it works great!

 – Waterproof and long-lasting: